easolhq/easolhq.github.io/docs/site_styles/index.md

 ## Fonts
 Fonts can be uploaded and defined here:
-- Headings font family - Used by default in all titles and buttons
+- Headings font family - Used by default in all `h1` - `h6` tags
 - Body font family - Used by default in paragraphs, links and remaining elements

-The fonts will be used as root variables on runtime:
+The fonts will be declared as root variables on runtime:
 ```
 :root {
     --font-family-base: "Open Sans";